-We're just a tiny living being on a small planet that's floating in a universe that'll continue to exist long after we're gone.
+We're just tiny living beings on a small planet that's floating in a universe that'll continue to exist long after we're gone.

 4. Use humor to point out your flaws

-This is perhaps the most straightforward tip there is to learning to laugh at yourself:
+This is perhaps the most straightforward tip there is to learn to laugh at yourself:

 Use humor to acknowledge the many ways in which you or your situation are not perfect.

 - If you're always 5 minutes late (like me), then joke about it whenever you set a meeting with someone.